Looking for Pilates in Lincoln, Lincolnshire?

 Are you looking for a Pilates class that supports You as an individual?
 Perhaps you've been told that doing Pilates will help alleviate aches and pains in your back, shoulders, hips or pelvis?

 Details of our courses in Potterhanworth, Lincoln are just what you're looking for.
-You'll find details listed below, along with details on how we run these to suit You.
+You'll find details listed below, along with details on how I run these to suit You.

 Where can I do Pilates in Lincoln, Lincolnshire?

-1. Pilates courses in OptiMum Health's Studio, Lincoln (Unit 5, LN2 4DR)
+1. Pilates courses in OptiMum Health's Boutique Studio, Potterhanworth Lincoln (LN4 2ED)

 Courses vary in length between 5-7 weeks (price dependent on course length)